cr0sis/rgbUrself-Hat/README.md

 # Pre-requisites

+Your streamlabs cloudbot needs to be in your channel, given moderator and have chat alerts enabled (under Modules in the cloudbot sub menu).

 You need the Yeelight library for the Python bot `pip/pip3 install yeelight` and the IP address of the bulb on your network (check router or run `nmap -sn 192.168.whatever.* > nmapresult.txt` and check the txt file) Changing whatever to a real number, mine is 1.

 You also need the IRCClient library https://github.com/fredimachado/ArduinoIRC/tree/master/src imported into your arduino IDE

 And last but not least, using your streamlabs or moobot bot, you need a !hat command that outputs {user.name} flooped the hat to: {1}
 PS. {1} = the colour, it will literally output anything the person says right now, example !hat bacon.
 The bot will output that you flooped the hat to: bacon and the strip will ignore your input.
 I plan to default run a purple routine for this eventually to prevent people wasting loyalty points.

 # Running